labeattie/testpreviewsite/_posts/2022-03-14-drilled-shaft-column-circular.md

 $$-\frac{R^3}{3}cos^3(t)+c_2 = -\frac{R^3}{3}cos^3[sin^{-1}(\frac{x}{R})]+c_3$$

-We can simplify the $$cos^3(sin^{-1}(x/R))$$ term similarly to when we drew an example triangle while calculating the segment are formula.
+We can simplify the $$cos^3(sin^{-1}(x/R))$$ term similarly to when we drew an example triangle while calculating the segment area formula.
 We take this following representative triangle and do the Pythagorean Theorem to get the missing side length.

 ![rep_tri2](/testpreviewsite/assets/edd_pm/rep_tri2_inv.jpg){: width="250" }